totiffany/totiffany.github.io/_posts/2018-07-26-Apartment-Tour!.md

 The prints above our bed are a city map of San Francisco and NYC (where we lived for a summer after we were first married).
 My mom bought those for us, so I don't have a source for them.
 We like to keep our bedding really simple and white.
 I normally have a big fluffy duvet on the bed, but it's been warmer lately so we switched it out for a thinner one.
 The throw pillows and nightstand are old from Target.
 The sconces are from Urban Outfitters, and were a pain to install, but I love having a lamp to read with at night.

+I think that's it!
+Let me know if I missed anything you'd like a source for.
 I'm not sure how I would describe the style of our apartment.
 I like to keep things minimal, but I'm not afraid of color.
 And I don't stick to a specific color palette.
 We moved in just before Hazel was born and I knew I wanted our home to be a place where our baby could run around and have fun.
-I think you have to be flexible with the design with a baby living there.
-Now when we're shopping for home goods it's not just our style we have to consider, we also think about whether or not it will work with a baby at home.
-Nothing too fragile or delicate with sharp corners!
-Which is why we don't have a coffee table and probably won't get one anytime soon.

-I think that's it!
-Let me know if I missed anything you'd like a source for.
+I think you have to be flexible with the design when you have kids at home.
+Overall I love our place.
+It feels like such a sanctuary in a busy city and we love spending time here.